casper-network/docs-archive/implementation/serialization-standard.rst

 is_valid
 ~~~~~~~~
-This is the only field within the Deploy which is not serialized.
+This is the only field within the Deploy that is not serialized.

 Deploy Serialization at High Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A deploy as described below
+Consider the following deploy:

 .. code:: json